LiaBfab/Photography_Basic-project/README.md

 # Romec-Visuals
-We help you create video content suitable for both Corporate business and Entrepreneurs.
+We help you create still & motion contents, perfect for your Artistic Career, Corporate Business and Entrepreneurship.